If you haven't already, please read my disclaimer

 Fine tuning your meal plan

 This is something I'm very aware of, and am working on solving.
-Here are some things you can do to make the problem less bad:
+In the meantime, here are some things you can do to make it less of an issue:

 Eat the same thing a few times a week.